Medford, New Jersey: Local government

 Medford Township operates within the Faulkner Act (formally known as the Optional Municipal Charter Law) under the Council-Manager (Plan E) form of municipal government, implemented based on the recommendations of a Charter Study Commission as of January 1, 1980.
 The township is one of 42 municipalities (of the 564) statewide that use this form of government.
 The governing body is comprised of the five-member Council, whose members are elected at-large in partisan elections to staggered four-year terms of office as part of the November general election, with either two or three seats up for election in odd-numbered years.
 At a reorganization meeting held each January, the Council selects a Mayor and a Deputy Mayor from among its members.

 Mayor Chris Myers resigned from the Township Council in December 2011, after it was disclosed that he had hired a male escort.
 He was replaced in January 2012 by Chuck Watson.

 The township council selected Brad Denn in October 2014 from three candidates nominated by the Republican municipal committee to fill the vacant seat of James "Randy" Pace, who resigned from office after he moved out of state.
 Denn was elected to serve the remaining two years of office in November 2015.

 In March 2019, Lauren Kochan was selected from three candidates nominated by the Republican municipal committee to fill the unexpired term of office ending in December 2019 that had been vacated the previous month by Chris Buoni, who announced that he was moving out of the township.

-As of 2023, members of the Medford Township Council are Mayor Charles "Chuck" J. Watson (R, term on council ends December 31, 2025; term as mayor ends 2022), Deputy Mayor Frank P. Czekay (R, term on council ends 2023; term as deputy mayor ends 2022), Lauren Kochan (R, 2023), Erik J. Rebstock (R, 2025) and Donna Symons (R, 2025).
+As of 2023, members of the Medford Township Council are Mayor Charles "Chuck" J. Watson (R, term on council ends December 31, 2025; term as mayor ends 2023), Deputy Mayor Lauren Kochan (R, term on council and as deputy mayor ends 2023), Frank P. Czekay (R, 2023), Erik J. Rebstock (R, 2025) and Donna Symons (R, 2025).